-Earlier in May this year, Intead and FPP EDU Media asked 40,000 prospective international students from all over the world about their attitude towards a potential Trump presidency.
+In May 2016, Intead and FPP EDU Media asked 40,000 prospective international students from all over the world about their attitude towards a potential Trump presidency.
 The survey found that 60% of them would be less likely to attend a US college if the controversial businessman ended up in the White House.

 Similarly a post-Brexit survey of 1000 international students, found that 41% of international students are now less inclined to study in Britain because the country feels “less welcoming.”
 Australia featured prominently among the alternatives they listed, along with other countries like New Zealand and Canada.

 Despite being the world’s fourth most popular study destination (behind Britain, France and the US), Australia’s $20-billion-a-year international education sector is not so much “international” as it is “Asian”.